Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 end

 ```
-\figure{Our best approximation for the euclidian norm, with the calculated maximum errors.}{./code/output/illustration10.svg}
+\figure{Our best approximation for the euclidean norm, with the calculated maximum errors.}{./code/output/illustration10.svg}

 # Conclusion
-That was a fun sunday project!
+That was a fun Sunday project!
 Originally this was intended to be included in a longer blog-post that is yet to be finished, but I figured it was interesting enough to have its own post.
-The take-home message being, you can approximate the Euclidian norm of a vector with:
+The take-home message being, you can approximate the Euclidean norm of a vector with:

 $$
 \begin{align}